TextBox — Smart UI JavaScript API

 ""

-<smart-text-box drop-down-min-height='50'></smart-text-box>
+<smart-text-box drop-down-min-height="50"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownMinHeight = 150;
+el.dropDownMinHeight = 150;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownMinHeight = textbox.dropDownMinHeight;
+const dropDownMinHeight = el.dropDownMinHeight;

 Specifies the minimum width of the dropdown menu.
 By default, this property is set to an empty string, which means the dropdown's minimum width is determined by a corresponding CSS variable.
 If you provide a specific value (such as '200px' or '20rem'), it will override the CSS variable and set the dropdown's minimum width accordingly.